 Enrolled Parsons undergraduates or graduate students across from all schools (Fashion, Product Design, Design Studies, Fine Arts, TransD, Design & Technology, Architecture, etc).
 Guest speakers and mentors with disabilties are selected through an interview process to enrich the course.
 Occupational or physical therapists are also welcome to volunteer their time and get field experience to help shape and impact the classroom.

 Who are mentors?

 Mentors use their wealth of personal experience to contribute ideas that improve the clothing design while also helping shape the experience of future creative leaders.
-Mentors volunteer their time to bring students into their personal lives, to help their student teams gain an accurate understanding of how disabilities affect their lifestyles, particularly their clothing.
+Mentors volunteer their time to bring students into their personal lives and help them gain an accurate understanding of how disabilities affect their lifestyles, particularly their clothing.
 They will be asked to attend 10 classes throughout the 15-week semester.
-Each class involvement is 1.5 to 3 hrs, with additional time to meet outside the classroom.
+Each class involvement is 1.5 to 3 hours, with additional time to meet outside the classroom.